Easy french toast topped with syrup, fresh berries, and dusted with powdered sugar is a much-loved classic breakfast recipe!

 French Toast batter

 BATTER.
-Add flour to a large bowl.
-Slowly whisk in the milk, salt, eggs, cinnamon, vanilla extract and sugar.
+Whisk the milk, eggs and egg yolks together.
+Add cinnamon, vanilla extract and sugar.
 Whisk until smooth.

 Note: I like to use a fork to help flip the bread from side to side when soaking it in the egg mixture.
 Don’t worry if your bread breaks a little bit when flipping- you can use your clean fingers to grab the bread if that’s easier!